 (v) maintenance of international peace and security and

 (vi) peaceful settlement of international disptues at sea.

-This course builds on knowledge particularly in the bachelor coruse of public international law.
-As this is a MA course, the students are required to critically analyse the above issues.
 While there is no requirement for students to complete other MA courses, a basic knowledge of public international law will be helpful to follow the course.
 In addition, this course is particularly relevant for students who wish to work in maritime industry in the future.
 This course is given in English.